SkylineCommunications/SLC-AS-METAAlarmDetection/README.md

 # SLC-AS-METAAlarmDetection
-This automation script is used along with the "META WhatsApp Messaging".Its main purpose is to retrieve the information from an incoming alarm
+This automation script is used in conjunction with the "META WhatsApp Messaging".
+Its main purpose is to retrieve the information of an incoming alarm and send it to the connector, so that this is subsequently sent as a WhatsApp message to the corresponding users.